mallocator/express-token-api-middleware/README.md

 Some ideas to maybe work on in the future:

 * Rate limit based on number of calls instead of timing
-* Maximum wait time for requests (e.g. if delay is > 1 minute, reject request)
-* Events/custom handlers for different steps... but then again you can just use your own handler with the user object in the request chain.